TOS CLI Reference

 Before upgrading TufinOS, the sudo tos cluster snapshot create command saves the data and stops TOS Aurora.

 Use this command during a re-installation, after an upgrade of TufinOS, to restore TOS Aurora data.
 After re-installation, this command starts TOS Aurora.
+The snapshot is stored in /opt/tufin/cluster-snapshot/binaries.
+The command needs to be run there.

 Syntax

-[<ADMIN> ~]$ sudo ./tos cluster snapshot restore -d
+[<ADMIN> ~]$ sudo /opt/tufin/cluster-snapshot/binaries/tos cluster snapshot restore

-sudo ./tos cluster snapshot restore -d
+sudo /opt/tufin/cluster-snapshot/binaries/tos cluster snapshot restore

 sudo tos cluster syslog-vip add